alexvking/comp50_videosearch/README.md

 python videoSearch.py inputfile.mp4 path/to/database/ threshold

 Threshold should be a percent value beteween 0-100.

+You can also run it via a web application implemented with Flask.
+To do this, run the command

+python server.py

+on your command line, then open up a web browser and view the page hosted on local host port 9090.

 Video Search relies on the following modules (which can be installed via PIP):
 * MoviePy